June 11, 2026

 • Fewer premium features

 For business owners with fair or average credit, the Capital One Spark 1% Classic offers a good entry point.
 It provides straightforward access to business credit while reporting to major commercial bureaus, helping you build a stronger profile over time.
-Unlike secured cards that require deposits, this unsecured card offers a simpler entry point for businesses that need credit but have limited history.
+Unlike secured cards that require deposits, this unsecured card offers a simpler entry point if you need credit but have limited history.

 Key features: